4 Ways to Backup C Drive in Windows 10 [Step-by-Step Guide]

 Wbadmin start backup -backuptarget:D: -include:C:

-Now, you could download AOMEI Backupper Standard to have a try, and follow the system backup guide to backup C drive in Windows 10 automatically:
+Now, you could download AOMEI Backupper Standard to have a try.
+The guide below will show you how to take backup of C drive in Windows 10 with the System Backup feature.

 1. Choose Backup tab and then select System Backup on the main console of AOMEI Backupper.